frankmeza/rust-notes/4_1_what_is_ownership.md

 # What is Ownership in Rust?

-- this is a central feature of the language
+- Ownership is a central feature of the language.
-- in Rust, "memory is managed through a system of ownership with a set of rules that the compiler checks at compile time."
+- In Rust, "memory is managed through a system of ownership with a set of rules that the compiler checks at compile time."

 ## The Stack and the Heap

-- these are parts of memory
+- these are the parts of memory.

 ### The Stack